 Riders should use public transit for essential trips only.
 Metrobus riders should enter and exit via the rear door.

-The Golden Passport and Patriot Passport renewal and replacement process is now easier than ever.
 The Miami-Dade County Department of Transportation and Public Works has launched a new online application for the Golden and Patriot Passport program.

 We connect people to places by providing a high-quality, safe, reliable, clean, and efficient mass transit system that meets the travel needs of the County's growing population and we provide vital transportation infrastructure systems and services.